What Is Amazon IP Complaint?

 For brand owners, it is very easy to file an IP complaint on an ASIN that is usually abused.
 These claims are not always valid.
 Sometimes brand owners or other competitors use this dirty trick to shut down your account and decrease the competition and keep the prices high.

 Regardless of the problems of the system, we have to handle this issue and protect our business against such claims.

 You can find valid Amazon intellectual property complaints in two places:

 - In an email from Amazon.
 The subject of this email may include this sentence: “Notice: Policy Warning.”

 - In your Performance Notifications in Seller Central.

-You don’t need to answer any claim that is sent by the buyers or any other email adresses but Amazon.
+You don’t need to answer any claim sent by the buyers or any other email addresses but Amazon.
 You can report such messages to Amazon as well.

 😮 Read More: Why Do People Fail at Amazon FBA?